imthesanket/Campus-Eats/Cardinalities.md

 #Cardinalities

-order to rating: One-To-Many
+1. order to rating			: One-To-Many

-driver to driver_rating: One-To-Many restaurant to food_rating: One-To-Many order to food_rating: One-To-One order to driver _rating: One-To-One
+2. driver to driver_rating		: One-To-Many

+3. restaurant to food_rating		: One-To-Many

+4. order to food_rating			: One-To-One

+5. order to driver _rating		: One-To-One